2 Clinical effectiveness

 Evidence on outcomes should be obtained from a systematic review, defined as systematically locating, including, appraising and synthesising the evidence to obtain a reliable and valid overview of the data.

-For further information on how to implement the approaches described in the NICE methods guide, see the technical support documents produced by the NICE Decision Support Unit about evidence synthesis:
+For further information on how to implement the approaches described in the NICE methods guide, see the following technical support documents produced by the NICE Decision Support Unit about evidence synthesis:

-Introduction to evidence synthesis for decision making (technical support document 1).
+Introduction to evidence synthesis for decision-making (technical support document 1).

 A general linear modelling framework for pairwise and network meta-analysis of randomised controlled trials (technical support document 2).